-However, Amazon is in the league with other major tech giants that are reporting billions in revenue every year.
+However, Amazon is in the league with other major tech giants reporting billions in revenue annually.
 Others include Cisco and Apple.
 Amazon has grown to overtake other tech stocks like Netflix, yet it does not pay dividends to its shareholders.

 Over the past decade, several technology companies have initiated dividend payment programs for their shareholders.
 The technology sector is a great source of dividends, with more than 300b technology companies paying dividends to shareholders.
 Amazon has made its position in terms of capitalization, although it does not pay dividends to its shareholders.

-Instead of paying dividends, Amazon has been reinvesting its profits back into the business.
+Instead of paying dividends, Amazon has reinvested its profits into the business.
 According to analysts, the stock might perform better if the company adopts the trend of paying dividends.

 The top priority at the moment is investing in growth.

-If Amazon can find more profitable expansion opportunities then it will continue to invest revenue in the company.
-Eventually, managers might start to consider paying cash dividends after their earnings have become substantially greater when they struggle to maintain their financial resources but the truth may be there.
+If Amazon can find more profitable expansion opportunities, it will continue to invest revenue in the company.
+Eventually, managers might start to consider paying cash dividends after their earnings have become substantially greater when they struggle to maintain their financial resources, but the truth may be there.
 In 2020 Amazon has a net income of roughly $466 billion.